LaVyrle Spencer

 LaVyrle Spencer (born July 17, 1943) is an American best-selling author of contemporary and historical romance novels.
 She has successfully published a number of books, with several of them made into movies.
 Twelve of her books have been New York Times bestsellers, and Spencer was inducted into the Romance Writers of America Hall of Fame in 1988.
 She retired from writing in 1997.

 Biography

 Personal life

 Spencer was born on July 17, 1943, in Browerville, Minnesota, where she was raised.
 Shortly after her high school graduation Spencer married her high school sweetheart Dan Spencer.
-They have just celebrated their 60th wedding anniversary (married in February 1962).
-The two had three daughters, Sarah, Amy and Beth (Beth unfortunately passed in 1990 and Amy in 2018 unexpectedly), and are grandparents to Spencer and Logan Kimball.
+The couple had three daughters.
 They lived in a Victorian house in Stillwater, Minnesota until selling their family home in 2011.
-They now live in North Oaks MN, where Spencer enjoys gardening, cooking, playing bass guitar and electric piano, and photography.
+They now live in North Oaks, Minnesota.

 Writing career

 First novel

 Although she showed a flair for writing during high school, Spencer didn't begin her first novel until she was in her thirties, working as a teacher's aide at Osseo Junior High School, she had read "The Flame and The Flower" by the bestselling author Kathleen E. Woodiwiss, which gave her the idea to become a novelist.
 She decided to try transferring to paper a recurring dream she was having about a story based on her grandmother's lifestyle on a Minnesota farm.
 She awoke at 4:00 a.m. one morning, and quickly began writing down her story in a three-ring notebook.
 This story became her first novel, The Fulfillment.

 She sent her manuscript to best-selling novelist Kathleen E. Woodiwiss, who read it and promptly mailed it to her own editor at Avon.
 The editor purchased the novel, which was published in 1979.
 The Fulfillment was very different from the historical romance "bodice-rippers" which were popular at the time.
 Unlike the other novels, Spencer's debut work did not include any grand adventures, and featured a "nice man" instead of a more overbearing hero.